zonca/italianschoolsd-website/site/content/about/_index.md

 He has a PhD in Astrophysics and works as a computational scientist at the University of California San Diego.
 Beyond research, he has been teaching graduate students how to analyze data on Supercomputers for more than 10 years.

-Andrea moonlights to handle business operations, accounting and web development for the Italian school of San Diego.
+Andrea moonlights to handle business operations, accounting, tech support and web development for the Italian school of San Diego.

 He also loves learning languages as a hobby: he speaks Italian, English, Spanish, some French, some Russian and is now studying Japanese.